jfree6/HTMLNotes/README.md

 The *href* attribute is what it links to.

-Links can go to a local html file or another webpage
+Links can go to a local html file or another webpage.

+To link to a child/grandchild folder use path.

+To link to a parent/grandparent folder use ../ or ../../ respectively

+Use *mailto:* to link to an email

+Use the ***target="_blank"*** attribute to have a link open in a new window

+To link to another part of the same page use **#** and set an **id** attribute where you want it to link to